John-Vazquez/Bills-Equipment-Website/README.md

 # Bills Equipment Website
-Bills Equipment Website, repo for use by team from UI/UX class
+Bills Equipment Website, repo for use by Website admins only (previously used by team from UI/UX class, see contributers)

 ## Important Links